Anksharskarp/Anksharskarp.github.io/documentation/tools.md

 ## Publishing and verification

-`src/templates/tools.html` is an authoring file.
+`src/templates/tools.html` and `src/templates/tools/` are authoring sources.
 GitHub Pages serves generated `tools/index.html`, shared root pages, the CSS bundle, and JavaScript files from the repository root.
 Pushing only templates or generator changes leaves the live site unchanged.
 Follow [development and testing](testing.md#github-pages) to generate, check, and commit public output.